myitcv/x/sorter/cmd/sortGen/README.md

 `sortGen` generates sort and stable sort functions/methods according to the following simple rules:

-1. The file, e.g. `my_file.go`, containing the order function/method must include the directive `//go:generate sortGen`
+1. The file, e.g. `my_file.go`, containing the order function/method must include the directive `//go:generate gobin -m -run myitcv.io/sorter/cmd/sortGen`
 2. The order function/method name must be of the form `"order*"` or `"Order*"` (more strictly `^[oO]rder[[:word:]]+` in a [regex](https://godoc.org/regexp)
    [pattern](https://github.com/google/re2/wiki/Syntax))
 3. The parameters of the order function/method must be a slice type, followed by two `int`'s